-Portland sets new homicide record, use traffic barrels to combat drive-by shootings
+Portland sets new homicide record, uses traffic barrels to combat drive-by shootings

 The number of homicides in Portland has now surpassed its previous annual record of 66, set in 1987 – and there are still more than two months to go in the calendar year.

 As of Tuesday, Oregon’s largest city has recorded 67 killings so far this year, three-quarters of which have been carried out by firearms, according to the Associated Press.
-The total number of shootings – around 1,000 – also have left an additional 314 people injured.
+The total number of shootings – around 1,000 – has also left an additional 314 people injured.

 "People should be leery because this is a dangerous time," Lionel Irving Jr., a lifelong Portland resident and a gang outreach worker, told the AP.